CSCfi/ida2-command-line-tools/README.md

 ### Project

 You may define your project using the `IDA_PROJECT` environment variable, specifying the CSC project number.
+For example, if your project's CSC project number were "2100123" you would define it as follows:

     IDA_PROJECT="2100123"

-You may also specify the project using the `-p` command line option.
+You may also specify the CSC project number using the `-p` command line option, e.g.

+    -p "2100123"

 If you belong to more than one project, you can define whichever project is most frequently used and use the `-p` commmand line option to